-Our water is treated with chlorine, a disinfectant which kills dangerous bacteria and other microorganisms that may be in the water.
+Our water is treated with chlorine, which is a disinfectant that kills dangerous bacteria and other microorganisms that may be in the water.
 The 412th Civil Engineering Squadron monitors the disinfectant levels on a daily basis.

-Pictured above: A technician from the 412th Operational Medical Readiness Squadron, Bioenvironmental Engineering Flight conducting routine water testing at locations spanning the water distribution system.
+Pictured above: A technician from the 412th Operational Medical Readiness Squadron, Bioenvironmental Engineering Flight, conducting routine water testing at locations spanning the water distribution system.
 Water samples are collected, tested by a certified laboratory, and results are submitted to the State Water Resources Control Board to demonstrate compliance with all requirements and regulations.